-(a) If the innings of the side batting second is suspended (with at least 20 overs having been bowled) and it is not possible for the match to be resumed, the match will be decided by the run rate score determined at the instant of the suspension of the match.
-If the score is equal on run rate, the match is a Tie.
+(a) If the innings of the side batting second is suspended (with at least 20 overs having been bowled) and it is not possible for the match to be

 6.16.5 Premiership Positions

 - (a) Positions on the competition table shall be determined based on the points gained. - (b) Where teams are equal on the table, positions shall be determined by the higher net run-rate in the preliminary rounds.